THE TEAM

 His directing credits include his award-winning short film thriller Munkie, and Meng, a one hour bilingual documentary about former Race Relations Commissioner Meng Foon for Whakaata Māori and Radio New Zealand.

-Steven is concluded his tenure on the board of the DEGANZ as Vice President and hopes to bring his governance experience and perspective to PASC, where he aims to help foster and empower the organisation's talented members to build sustainable careers in our screen sector.
+Steven concluded his tenure on the board of DEGANZ as Vice President and hopes to bring his governance experience and perspective to PASC, where he aims to help foster and empower the organisation's talented members to build sustainable careers in our screen sector.

 • Steven Zhou